 This type of risk is not explicitly assessed by the standard formula of SII.
 Hence to assess Liquidity Risk the Company is performing its own qualitative assessment through the ORSA.
 The goal of the Company is to maintain sufficient liquidity to manage its day to day operations in the short, medium and long term as well as sufficient buffer of liquid assets for covering sudden liquidity demands that may arise.
-More specifically the Company maintains a pool of liquid assets (that represents at least 30% of total investment assets) that is used to meet short term liquidity demands (up to 3 months) as well as a buffer for unexpected cash demands.

 Moreover, the Company's liquid assets are regularly reviewed and it is ensured that the value of the liquid asset buffer is stable under normal and stressed market conditions.